Tournament Informed Adversarial Quality Diversity: Experiments

 The pursuers share the same MLP, which takes as input the concatenation of its absolute position, the relative position of the two evaders, the relative position of the other pursuer, the id (1 for the first pursuer or -1 for the second), and the truth value if the first evader was caught and if the second evader was caught ($D=11$).
 Similarly, the evaders share the same MLP with a corresponding input.
 The output of each MLP is the direction (tanh output scaled by $\pi$).
 Similarly to Cat-and-mouse, the fitness is split into different modes: (a) if the two evaders are caught at time $T_1$ and $T_2$, it is the ratio $1-\frac{T_1 + T_2}{2T_{max}}$ normalized between 0.5 and 1 so that, 1 means that the pursuers caught them at $t=0\ \mathrm{s}$ and 0.5 that they caught both of them at $t=T_{max}$; (b) if only one evader is caught, it is the normalized closest distance to the remaining evader (between the initial distance and the capture threshold) between 0.25 and 0.5; and (c) if no evaders has been caught, it is the sum of the closest distance to the two evaders scaled between 0 and 0.25 by the initial position and the capture threshold.

 The one-frame visualization shows the positions of the pursuers (in red and brown) and the evaders (in light blue and dark blue) throughout the duel (Fig.~\ref{fig:environments}.f).
-This adversarial problem is also not symmetrical, and even with identical velocities, it should favor the pursuers due to the enclosed arena, a factor balanced by the limited size of the MLP and the short duration.
+This adversarial problem is also asymmetrical, and even with identical velocities, it should favor the pursuers due to the enclosed arena, a factor offset by the MLP's limited size and the short duration.